Anthony-Leblanc/dat250-jpa-example/eclipselink/experiment-2/dat250-expass2.md

 # Experiment 2

-This project is an introduction to the creation of databases with Java, an experiment some tools usable to create those.
+This project is an introduction to the creation of databases with Java, and to experiment with some tools to create them.

-## Intallation :
+## Installation :

-I encounter so specific problem during the installation of the persistance.
+I encountered some specific problems during the installation of the JPA.

 ## JPA :

-To write the code, I have been using ItelliJ IDEA, because this software as the advantage to create the databases locally to show the schema of the relation between the datas.
+To write the code, I used ItelliJ IDEA, because this software has the advantage of creating databases locally and to show the schema of the relation between data.
-To use it correctly I should download all the dependencies necessary to the project : JPA, JDK, Maven and lombock.
-The sofware being nicely developped shows the errors from these dependencies that are not installed in it.
-By clicking in those errors it shows how to install the dependencies.
-So I encounter no particular difficulties to install them.
+To use it correctly I downloaded all the necessary dependencies to the project : JPA, JDK, Maven and lombock.
+The sofware being well developped shows the missing dependencies.
+By clicking on those errors, it shows how to install the dependencies.
+So I didn't encounter any particular difficulties when installing them.
-To create the database, I started to read the schema of the subject and completed the classes to match with it.
-While doing that some errors appears that was from the MainTest that named the attributes of the class differently than in the diagram.
-So I have just adapted the name of the attribute to match with the MaintTest class.
+To create the database, I started by reading the schema of the subject and completed the classes to match with it.
+While doing that, some errors appeared in the MainTest, it named the attributes of the class differently than in the diagram.
+So I just adapted the name of the attribute to match with the MaintTest class.

 ## Inspection of database ;

-To verifie the databases, I have created a main that load the attributes of the different classes to match with this diagram :
+To verify the databases, I created a main that loaded the attributes of the different classes to match with this diagram :

 ![image](https://user-images.githubusercontent.com/83810301/190598539-1b1ec256-9f71-49f2-8675-e7b97cb0db4b.png)

-To see if it match correctly with my test, I create the one corresponding to my code :
+To see if it matched correctly with my test, I displayed the schema that corresponded with y code with Intellij :

 ![image](https://user-images.githubusercontent.com/83810301/190598465-be00f6cc-aa09-4b4b-8b07-c63c2f714df2.png)

-I think that the datas are upload correclty despite the double arrow between the Person class and the CreditCard class that should have been mono directional.
+I think that the data was uploaded correclty despite the double arrow between the Person class and the CreditCard class when it was supposed to be mono directional.

 ## Issues :

-I didn't encounter particular issues.
-But I have a miss understanding of an error that I get in ItelliJ that I don't have in Eclipse :
+I didn't encounter any particular issues.
+But I had a misunderstanding of an error that I got in IntelliJ that I didn't have in Eclipse :

 ![image](https://user-images.githubusercontent.com/83810301/190602387-ef261cdd-7c5e-4972-84fc-c238567d563d.png)